 15. When did The Paunch Stevenson Show materialize?

-We considered starting our own podcast way back in early 2005 and finally got off our butts and recorded a couple of practice episodes a few months later during the summer.
+We considered starting our own podcast way back in early 2005 and finally got off our butts and recorded a couple of practice episodes during the summer.
 Once we felt slightly more comfortable recording the show, we took the plunge and started producing official episodes in early October.
 The complete Paunch Stevenson Show web site was launched on October 31, 2005.
 (It had previously featured the teaser “Paunch is coming…” with a photo of a toilet.)

 16. How come the sound quality in the earlier episodes is so bad?